paritytech/substrate-api-sidecar/README.md

     * @polkadot/apps-config [release notes](https://github.com/polkadot-js/apps/releases)
     * @polkadot/util-crypto [release notes](https://github.com/polkadot-js/common/releases)

 1. After updating the dependencies, the next step is making sure the release will work against all noted runtimes for Polkadot, Kusama, and Westend.
-This can be handled via the [sidecar-runtime-test](https://github.com/TarikGul/sidecar-runtime-test) helper library.
-Instructions for how to run it are in the repos README.md.
+This can be handled by running `yarn test:init-runtime-tests`.
+You must have `python3`, and the dependencies inside of `./scripts/requirements.txt` installed to run the script (Read the [README](./scripts/README.md) for more instructions).
 Before moving forward ensure all tests pass, and if it warns of any missing types feel free to make an issue [here](https://github.com/paritytech/substrate-api-sidecar/issues).

 1. Update the version in the package.json (this is very important for releasing on NPM).